-An affordable new wireless kill cord could set sportsboat owners free from the helm and improve safety.
-We take a closer look at the OLAS Guardian
+An affordable new wireless kill cord and man overboard alarm could set sportsboat owners free from the helm and improve on-board safety.
+Jack puts the OLAS Guardian to the test...

 The system works by sending a regular stream of low energy Bluetooth transmissions between the personal transmitter and the control box.
 As soon as this signal is lost, it stops the engine within two seconds.